Autumn-School-of-Solana-2023/.github/profile/README.md

 - We’d love to have some interaction with you during the lessons, don't be afraid to ask any questions you may have!
 - Our lecturers here on Discord will be at your disposal during and outside the lessons.

-# 🎓 Rules for getting a certification
+# 🎓 Rules for getting a certification:
 As validation of your acquired skills in the Rust language and Solana blockchain, you will receive our Ackee Blockchain certificate, which will serve as future proof of your fundamental knowledge.

 ## Before you rule the world of blockchain and smart contracts, keep in mind the following rules: